 By Charles M. Skinner in 1896

 He died there afterward.
 After the killing of Chief Pontiac at Cahokia, some of his people, the Ottawa, charged the crime against their enemies, the Illinois.
-The latter, being few in number, entrenched themselves on Starved Rock, where they kept their enemies at bay, but were unable to break their line to reach vessels into the river at the end of thongs, but the Ottawa came under the bluff in canoes and cut the cords.
+Being few in number, the latter entrenched themselves on Starved Rock, where they kept their enemies at bay but were unable to break their line to reach vessels into the river at the end of thongs, but the Ottawa came under the bluff in canoes and cut the cords.
 Unwilling to surrender, the Illinois remained there until all had died of starvation.
 Bones and relics were later found occasionally at the top.

 There is yet another place of which a similar narrative is extant — namely, Crow Butte, Nebraska, which is 200 feet high and vertical on all sides save one, but on that, a horseman may ascend in safety.

-A company of Crow, fleeing from the Sioux, gained this citadel and defended the path so vigorously that their pursuers gave up attempts to follow them, but squatted calmly on the plain and proceeded to starve them out.
+A company of Crow, fleeing from the Sioux, gained this citadel and defended the path so vigorously that their pursuers gave up attempts to follow them but squatted calmly on the plain and proceeded to starve them out.
 On a dark night, the besieged killed some of their ponies and made lariats of their hides, by which they reached the ground on the unguarded side of the rock.
 They slid down, one at a time, and made off all but one aged Indian, who stayed to keep the campfire burning as a blind.
-He went down and surrendered on the next day, but the Sioux, respecting his age and loyalty, gave him freedom.
+He went down and surrendered the next day, but the Sioux, respecting his age and loyalty, gave him freedom.